Flank/mirror-goog-studio-main/zipflinger/README.md

 cost of not supporting files bigger than 2GiB.

 ## ZipArchive
-ZipArchive is the interface to the users of the library.
-This is where an archive is created and/or modified.
+ZipArchive is the interface to create/read/write an archive.
 Typically an user will provide the path to an archive and request operations such as add/delete.

 In the code sample below, an Android APK is "incrementally" updated.
 The AAPT2 output (recognizable to its file extension .apk_) is opened.
 Since the archive exists, it will be modified.
 Had it not